pknepps/xkcd-data-analysis/slides.md

 ---

-* xkcd comics transcripts are in theatrical format.
-Each dialog is on its own line and is preceeded by who is saying it.
-Our strategy to parse this data will be to search for text on a new like and split the character and their speech by a colon.
+# Parsing Strategy

-* The easiest way to parse data in this format is to break it down into simpler stages and tackle those one at a time.
+We found through trial and error that the easiest way to parse data in this format is to break it down into simpler stages and tackle those one at a time.

 ---
 ### First Stage - Cleaning text
 <style scoped>
 section {
     list-style-type: none;
 }
 </style>
-First, lets remove the data we do not need

 The {{Title Text}} is unecessary since our web scraping script has access to that field already, so we may remove it.